igorkasyanchuk/active_storage_validations/README.md

 * verify with remote storages (s3, etc)
 * verify how it works with direct upload
-* better error message when content_size is invalid
 * add more translations

 ## Tests & Contributing